 Expansion modules increase the monitoring possibilities of the MyDro remote terminal unit (RTU).
-Mission provides options for expanded input/output (I/O) based on ADVANTECH modules.
-The new Safe Module Plus expansion module brings useful features to sewer lift station monitoring, fresh water pump lock-out applications, and rain sensing applications.
+Mission provides options for expanded input/output (I/O) based on ADVANTECH modules and those of our own design.
+The Safe Module Plus expansion module brings useful features to sewer lift station monitoring, fresh water pump lock-out applications, and rain sensing applications.
 Read more about this in the specification sheet.
-Additional modules are available in Pulse Input, Digital Input, Analog Input, and Analog Output.
+Additional modules are available for expansion of Analog Input, Analog Output, Digital Input, and Digital Relay Output.

 The MyDro RTU will recognize the module once it is installed and will publish the readings to the LCD screen and the web portal.
 Configurable options will be presented on the LCD screen under the Config. menu.
 The web portal is used to create alarm notification rules for the new I/O including alarm delays, analog threshold, and flow (pulse) thresholds.
-The MyDro 850 RTU is recommended for use with Digital Input, Analog Input, and Analog Output Expansion Modules.
-Either the MyDro 150 or 850 is appropriate for use with the Safe Module Plus.
+The MyDro 850 RTU is recommended for use with Digital Input, Digital Relay Output, Analog Input, and Analog Output Expansion Modules.
+The MyDro 150 and 850 are both compatible with the Safe Module Plus.